Voter ID – The way you vote is changing

 How and where do I vote?

-At the time of an election, full details of the election timetable and voting arrangements will be publicised widely.
-If you qualify to vote in an election, we will send you a poll card telling you the date and time of the election and the address of your polling station.
+If you registered to vote, and are eligible to vote in the election, we will send you a poll card telling you the date and time of the election and the address of your polling station.

 What happens at the polling station?